Luci-MG/Under-the-Hood/docs/langdives/Java/ThreadPools.md

     }
     ```

-???+ success "Advantages"
+!!! success "Advantages"
     - Limits the number of concurrent threads.
     - Ideal when the number of tasks is known in advance.
     - Helps avoid resource exhaustion by limiting threads.

-???+ tip "When to Use ?"
+!!! tip "When to Use ?"
     - CPU-bound tasks where the thread count is close to the number of available processors.
     - Server applications that need to serve a fixed number of requests at any given time.

----

 ### **Cached Thread Pool**

-A **dynamic thread pool** where threads are created as needed.
+A dynamic thread pool where threads are created as needed.
 If threads are idle for 60 seconds, they are terminated.
 If a thread is available, it will be reused for a new task.

 ???+ example "`newCachedThreadPool`"
     ```java